 Bellabeat has recently released a second generation device.
-Leaf Urban, as its called (view on Amazon), incorporates everything good about the predecessor device, throws in a new design, and adds a new feature that analyzes your lifestyle habits and identifies triggers that cause you stress.
+Leaf Urban (view on Amazon), incorporates everything good about the predecessor device, throws in a new design, and adds a new feature that analyzes your lifestyle habits and identifies triggers that cause you stress.

 Muse is a headset-style device that claims to be the first tool in the world that gives you real-time feedback on what’s happening in your brain when you meditate.
 The device passively detects changes in your brain from outside your head by using seven EEG sensors along your scalp.